 A big event to raise awareness and celebrate sporting achievement recently took place at the Riverside Leisure Centre in Morpeth.

-Coca-Cola European Partners (CCEP), in partnership with Special Olympics Great Britain (SOGB), brought together staff from its local manufacturing sites in three UK locations to participate in the business’s annual Unified Sports tournament.
+Coca-Cola European Partners (CCEP), in partnership with Special Olympics Great Britain, brought together staff from its local manufacturing sites in three UK locations to participate in the business’s annual Unified Sports tournament.

-A team from Morpeth joined participants from CCEP’s East Kilbride and Wakefield sites, as well as athletes with intellectual disabilities from local Special Olympics clubs, to compete alongside each other in a range of sports – including six-a-side football, badminton, boccia, carpet bowls and swimming.
+A team from Morpeth joined participants from CCEP’s East Kilbride and Wakefield sites, as well as athletes with intellectual disabilities from local Special Olympics clubs.